During this Danube Delta Photo Tour 2020, we’ll explore this biosphere reserve with cameras in-hand. This is a scouting trip with a special low price.

 As we slowly cruise, look for cormorant and heron chicks in tree-top nests and otters playing in the water.
 See if you can spot a well-camouflaged wild cat within the reeds along the river’s edge.
 Breakfast in the field.

-Enjoy lunch and a break back at our lodge.
+Enjoy lunch and relaxation back at our lodge.
 A possibility for the evening shoot is Saraturi Murighiol, a protected area, which can be accessed only with a special permit.
 This is a great place to photograph Mute Swans.

 Tuesday, May 19, 2020